JVM in containers

 The JVM memory consists the following segments:

 The JVM has memory other than the heap, referred to as non-heap memory.
-It has created at the JVM startup and stores per-class structures such as runtime constant pool, field and method data, and the code for methods and constructors, as well as interned Strings.
+It is created at the JVM startup and stores per-class structures, such as runtime constant pool, field and method data, and the code for methods and constructors, as well as interned Strings.

-In previous versions of Java (before 1.8), JVM specifies a default space of 64 MB for permgen space, and this could be modified according to need of requires more than 64 MB.
+In previous versions of Java (before 1.8), JVM specifies a default space of 64 MB for PermGen space, which could be modified according to need for requirements over 64 MB.

-In Java 8, PermGen has been renamed to Metaspace - with some subtle differences.
+In Java 8, PermGen has been renamed to Metaspace, with some subtle differences.
 It is important to note that Metaspace has an unlimited default maximum size (-XX:MaxMetaspaceSize=?MB).
 On the contrary, PermGen from Java 7 and earlier has a default maximum size of 64 MB on 32-bit JVM and 82 MB on the 64-bit version.
 Of course, these are not the same as the initial sizes.
-Java 7 and earlier starts with something around 12-21 MB of the initial PermGen space.
+Java 7 and earlier versions start with something around 12-21 MB of the initial PermGen space.

-However, MetaSize can be set but there was a bug in the java that specified metaspacesize was not committing.
+However, MetaSize can be set, but there was a bug in Java that specified metaspacesize was not committing.
 Ref https://bugs.openjdk.java.net/browse/JDK-8067100

-Now after setting heap and MetaSpaceSize, what options do we have?
+After setting heap and MetaSpaceSize, what options are available?

-There is no way that we can limit the native memory usage of an application.
-After allocating java heap and Metaspace, whatever left in the system memory, a java application is free to use that for other native allocations.
-We can limit that by limiting the total memory available to the container itself, by configuring the total memory of the container.
-However, if our application is extensively using Direct memory buffers (native allocations), we can control the maximum size of those by using the JVM option MaxDirectMemorySize, and that in turn will control the size of native allocations.
+There is no way to limit the native memory usage of an application.
+After Java heap and Metaspace are allocated, a Java application is free to usewhatever left in the system memory for other native allocations.
+We can limit the total memory available to the container itself by configuring the total memory of the container.
+However, if our application extensively uses Direct memory buffers (native allocations), we can control their maximum size by using the JVM option MaxDirectMemorySize, and that, in turn, will control the size of native allocations.